-How can you pay back student loans when you can barely pay your bills?
-It’s not easy, but here are a few things you can do to pay off debt on a limited income.
+So how can you pay back student loans when you can barely pay your bills?
+We’ll walk you through these five steps — they may not be easy, but they could help you pay off debt on a limited income.

-When you’re broke and paying back student loans, you need to evaluate each of your expenses.
+When you’re broke and can’t afford student loan payments, try to evaluate each of your other expenses.
 Ask yourself:

 - Do I need this?